 Sometimes something small in the wrong place presents a big problem.
 That’s the case with brain and spinal cord tumors.
 When those tumors, small or not, show up, your child needs a team with vast experience and a big focus on their illness to help them recover.
-They’ll find it among the staff at the Children's Cancer Center at Batson Children's Hospital.
+They’ll find it among the staff at the Children's Cancer Center at Children's of Mississippi.
 These doctors, nurses and other specialists treat children each year with benign and malignant brain tumors.
 The team, with training in pediatrics and neurological disorders, works with your child and your family to help your child regain a normal life.

 Your child’s brain and spinal cord are part of the central nervous system which controls every aspect of life, thinking, learning, movement, speech, hearing and sight.
 Your child’s brain has three major parts - the cerebrum, the cerebellum and the brain stem.
 The spinal cord connects to the brain stem and runs down the center of your child's back.
 Messages travel between the brain and the rest his body via the spinal cord.

 Cancer, the uncontrolled growth of cells, can cause big problems when it grows in a child’s brain or spinal cord.
 In general, cancers in children are rare.
 Brain and spinal cord cancers are the second most common type of cancer in children after leukemias.

 When cancer grows, it may form a tumor which grows within the confined space of your child’s skull or spinal cord.
 Symptoms often are the result of that tumor pressing on other tissues, crowding the normal tissue in your child’s body.
 The difference between a malignant tumor and a benign or non-cancerous tumor is that cancer, if left untreated, can spread to other parts of your child’s body.
 But any tumor, benign or malignant, can cause major problems for your child, especially if it occurs within or near the central nervous system.